| Title: | Cardiovascular Applications in Research Data |

 For extensibility.
 This function will use different implementations based on the type of model (single or multiple component).
 Attributes of the object will be passed down, or calculated on the fly. |

-Object of class ggplot
+Object of class ggplot that can be layered

 Other cosinor: